xsynaptic/wordpress-gulp-starter-kit/readme.md

 * Install Gulp `npm install gulp -g`.
 * Optional:
     * Install [Bower](http://bower.io/): `npm install bower -g`.
-    * Install Sass: `gem install sass` (requires Ruby; note that the `libsass` compiler is switched on by default and requires no further installation steps).
+    * Install Ruby Sass: `gem install sass`.
+This is only necessary if you decide not to use the [libsass](https://github.com/sass/libsass) compiler (which is the default).
     * Install [Composer](https://getcomposer.org/doc/00-intro.md) (a PHP package manager).
 * Download or clone this repo and install all dependencies by running `npm install` (which will automatically trigger `bower install`).
 This will fetch all dependencies listed in both `package.json` (which includes front-end JavaScript packages and back-end tools like Gulp plugins and Browsersync) and `bower.json` (which includes front-end dependencies e.g. jQuery plugins, Sass frameworks, icon libraries, and so on).
 * Edit `gulpconfig.js` and, *at the very least*, change the `project` variable to match the name of your theme.
 If you like the way this workflow is setup you shouldn't need to edit any of the files under `gulpfile.js/tasks-active` just yet.